prejin2310/Ev-Charging-App/README.md

 - User can `Login/Signup`.
 - User can set his `Profile Picture`.
 - User can set his `Vehicle Details`.
-- Users can `Reserve the Charger slot of Station.
+- Users can `Reserve the Charger slot of Station`.
-- Users can `Pay the amount in online.
+- Users can `Pay the amount in online`.
-- Admin can `Add Station and Update details.
+- Admin can `Add Station and Update details`.
-- Admin can `Change the avilability of station.
+- Admin can `Change the avilability of station`.

 ### Manual
 1) You must `Run this Project` on Android Studio.